The Delaware County Historical Society will conduct walks through our history and people on an

 You won’t want to miss this completely NEW tour.
 New sections of the cemetery and the people portrayed are ALL NEW folks.

 Your experience will start at the Soldier’s Circle.
-Mr. Brent Carson will share the history of those patriots while you wait for your tour group to assemble and depart.
-This year’s tour includes eight folks from Delaware history
+There you learn about the history of those patriots while you wait for your tour group to assemble and depart.

 Oak Grove Cemetery